sarvodaya-network/sarvodaya.eu/library/flosha/precepts/brahmacharya.md

 > It is easy to uproot the Himalayas. it is easy to get victory in the battlefield.
 But, it is difficult to eradicate lust.

+> Passion is the instinctive urge for externalisation through self-preservation and self-multiplication.
+It is the diversifying power which is directly opposed to the force that moves towards the integration of being.

 ## Practice